winstonford/docker-beaglebone-resinio-mountup/README.md

 /dev/mmcblk0p1: UUID="af4061b8-9b97-4d55-a0dc-7510a82cde99" UUID_SUB="7b8a9341-fc48-4a48-9116-23638f2086c3" TYPE="btrfs"
 ```

-At this point you are pretty much done.
-Going forward, the sd card stays in the beaglebone and the data on it is persistent.
+At this point you may be done.
+Going forward, the sd card mounts on boot and the data on it is persistent.
+The contents of /media are not save in the app like the contents of /data are.
+Also, /media is persistent when moving between apps, where as /data is app specific.

 ### Reboot